 What awaits you in the Master of Education

-Analogous to the 2-subject Bachelor in Physics, you study two subjects in parallel in the Master of Education programme, supplemented by a focus on educational science.
-In addition, the so-called practical semester is located here, where you gain supervised practical experience at a school for one school semester.
+This degree course prepares you for a career as a physics teacher at grammar schools and comprehensive schools.
+Similar to the 2-subject Bachelor's degree in Physics, you will study two subjects in parallel in the Master of Education, supplemented by an educational focus.
+In addition, there is the practical semester, in which you gain practical experience at a school under supervision for one semester.

-This degree programme prepares you for the profession of physics teacher at grammar schools and comprehensive schools .
-Therefore, in addition to supplementing and deepening subject-specific content, the programme also focuses on teaching didactic, methodological and pedagogical skills.
-The Master of Education degree is completed after 4 semesters with course-related examinations and a Master's thesis and is recognised as equivalent to the 1st state examination.
-Of course, there is also the possibility of a doctorate after completing this degree programme.
+In addition to supplementing and deepening academic content, the course focuses on teaching didactic, methodological and pedagogical skills.
+The Master of Education degree is obtained after four semesters with course-related examinations and a Master's thesis and is recognized as equivalent to the First State Examination.

-For those who do not want to wait until the practical semester or the teacher traineeship to be able to gain practical school experience, the Alfried-Krupp Pupils' Laboratory at the RUB, as an interface between school and university, offers an ideal testing ground for future physics teachers.
-Students teach school classes in physics-specific projects under subject-specific didactic guidance.
-The Alfried-Krupp Pupils' Laboratory offers pupils scientific research they can touch, try out and understand.
+If you don't want to wait until your practical semester or traineeship to gain practical school experience, the Alfried Krupp Student Laboratory of Science as an interface between school and university offers an ideal testing ground for prospective physics teachers.
+Under didactic guidance, students teach school classes in physics-specific projects.
+The Alfried Krupp School Lab offers pupils the opportunity to touch, try out and understand scientific research.

-The Ruhr-Universität Bochum provides students in the Master of Education programme with high-quality teacher training.
-Under the umbrella of the Professional School of Education (PSE) teacher training and educational research are bundled together.
-In close consultation with the faculties, the PSE coordinates teacher training in the Master of Education programme and develops it further on a research basis together with its internal and external partners.
+Ruhr-Universität Bochum offers students on the Master of Education a high-quality teacher training program.
+Under the umbrella of the Professional School of Education (PSE) combines teacher training and educational research.
+In close cooperation with the faculties, the PSE coordinates teacher training in the Master of Education and develops it further on a research basis together with its internal and external partners.

-At the RUB, the regulations are designed flexibly so that, under certain conditions, the Master of Education degree programme can be taken up with the Bachelor of Science degree and the Master of Science degree programme with the Bachelor of Arts degree.
-Questions about this can be answered by the student advisory service.
+At RUB, the regulations are flexible, so that under certain conditions it is possible to enter the Master of Education program with a Bachelor of Science degree and the Master of Science program with a Bachelor of Arts degree.
+The Student Advisory Service can answer any questions you may have.

-You can only complete the practical semester in physics in the winter semester (beginning after the summer school holidays).
-Please note that you must enter the practical semester at the same time as your other subject.
+The practical semester in physics can only be completed in the winter semester (beginning after the summer semester break).
+Please note that you must complete the practical semester in parallel with your other teacher training course.

-In principle, you must be enrolled in the M.Ed. programme in order to be able to take credits for the M.Ed. degree.
-This also applies to the subject Physics.
-However, there is an exception here: academic achievements from the module "Fachliche Vertiefung" may already be studied in advance (lecture, exercise and up to 6 FP experiments).
-However, the final module examination (2 CP) can only be taken if the student is enrolled in the M.Ed. in Physics.
+In principle, you must be enrolled in the Master of Education in order to be able to complete coursework for the program.
+This also applies to the subject of physics.
+However, there is an exception here: coursework from the module "Fachliche Vertiefung" can already be completed in the preliminary studies (lecture, exercise and up to 6 FP attempts).
+However, the final module examination (2 CP) can only be taken after enrolment in the Master of Education in Physics.

-All degree programmes of our faculty are open-admission, however, special deadlines apply if your second subject has admission restrictions - please inform yourself in time.
+All degree programs at our faculty are admission-free, however, special deadlines apply if your second subject is admission-restricted - please inform yourself in good time.